joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/5690173/2024/08/08/yankees-pitching-trade-jack-flaherty-nestor-cortes/

 **Vladimir Guerrero Jr.'s 20-game hit streak a reason to watch amid lost Blue Jays season**\
-`Guerrero had a monster game to extend his hit streak to 20, homering with his father in attendance.`\
+`Guerrero had a monster game to extend his streak, homering with his father in attendance.`\
 https://nytimes.com/athletic/5690671/2024/08/08/vladimir-guerrero-blue-jays-hit-streak/

 **New Footage From the Trump Assassination Attempt Shows a Frantic Police Effort to Reach the Gunman**\